accordproject/ergo/DEVELOPERS.md

 ### Forking Ergo on Github

-To contribute code to Ergo, you must have a GitHub account so you can push code to your own fork of Ergo and open Pull Requests in the \[GitHub Repository\]\[github\].
+To contribute code to Ergo, you must have a GitHub account so you can push code to your own fork of Ergo and open Pull Requests in the [GitHub Repository](github).

 To create a Github account, follow the instructions [here](https://github.com/signup/free).
-Afterwards, go ahead and [fork](http://help.github.com/forking) the [main Ergo repository](Github).
+Afterwards, go ahead and [fork](http://help.github.com/forking) the [main Ergo repository](github).

 ### Install development version